 - 1. Email letters to all platform presenters and session chairs reminding them of their presentation time, session, guidelines, and duties. - 2.
 Finalize all audiovisual needs and identify the audiovisual person for each session. - 3.
 Contact the meeting facility and verify details for the conference (e.g., meeting rooms, audiovisual equipment, food needs and schedule, providing appropriate materials (office dividers or bulletin boards) for the poster displays. - 4.
 Finalize insurance needs with the meeting venue. - 5.
 Prepare the final draft of the meeting program and proceedings and submit for duplication. - 6.
 Inform the local press about the upcoming meeting, if appropriate. - 7.
-Contact the local chamber of commerce or visitor and convention center to see if they will provide name tags for meeting participants free of charge and to gather general information on restaurants etc. for meeting participants.
-I did, but most is publically available on the web, then I tailored it specific to our group so as not to overwhelm - 8.
+Contact the local chamber of commerce or visitor and convention center to see if they will provide name tags for meeting participants free of charge and to gather general information on restaurants etc. for meeting participants. - 8.
 As registration forms and payments are processed, sort alphabetically and prepare receipts for each person. - 9.
 Send out reminder via Unio listserver or the FMCS secretary that the deadline to reserve a hotel room at the discounted rate is quickly approaching.

-- 1. Place food order with hotel/convention center - Prepare name tags for participants (if not provided by the local convention center) or provide list of participants to local convention center for name tag preparation.
+- 1. Place food order with hotel/convention center - 2.
+Prepare name tags for participants (if not provided by the local convention center) or provide list of participants to local convention center for name tag preparation.
 This may be set up to do automatically after late registration closes. - 3.
 Collate meeting proceedings, participant receipts, and other registration materials for ease at registration table. - 4.
 Purchase or gather needed office supplies (e.g., push pins/Velcro for posters and signs. - 5.
 Prepare numbered cards for identification of poster locations. - 6.
 Get money for registration cash box, credit card machine, coordinate with Treasurer. - 7.
 Hold meeting with registration desk and audiovisual personnel to discuss procedures for registration, and for troubleshooting lights and projectors. - 8.
-Prepare all meeting signs, sponsor banners etc. - Pack all needed supplies in boxes for transport (e.g., programs, guides, forms, name tags, registration supplies, meeting signs, banners, audiovisual equipment and pointers (if needed), and camera).
+Prepare all meeting signs, sponsor banners etc. - 9.
+Pack all needed supplies in boxes for transport (e.g., programs, guides, forms, name tags, registration supplies, meeting signs, banners, audiovisual equipment and pointers (if needed), and camera).

-1. Meet with local facility coordinator/event planner to review the items needed for the meeting and to provide a final count of pre-registered attendance for meals and breaks (based on the lead time needed by the facility)
+Meet with local facility coordinator/event planner to review the items needed for the meeting and to provide a final count of pre-registered attendance for meals and breaks

-- 2. Late registration closes, now you can produce the name tags. - 3.
-Finalize field tripor event transportation and lunches. - 4.
+- (based on the lead time needed by the facility) - 2.
+Late registration closes, now you can produce the name tags. - 3.
+Finalize field trip or event transportation and lunches. - 4.
 Sign event resume, and final balance for credit card authorization guaranteeing payment.